Academics at Prescott College

 Lynne A. McMahan, Ed.D.

-After 26 years in K-20 education (6 years as a consultant, 10 in higher education, 11 in K-8 school administration, 5 years as a classroom teacher) and 15 years in business as a manager and business owner, I attempted semi-retirement in 2014 from my faculty and leadership position at Marylhurst University to pursue my professional developer/ consulting work, alongside Adjunct teaching for Prescott College.
+After 28 years in K-20 education (6 years as a consultant, 12 in higher education, 11 in K-8 school administration, 5 years as a classroom teacher) and 15 years in business as a manager and business owner, I attempted semi-retirement in 2014 from my faculty and leadership position at Marylhurst University to pursue my professional developer/ consulting work, alongside Adjunct teaching for Prescott College.
 After three years of teaching for PC, I took on the Interim Education Department Chair position during the 2017-2018 school year, as well as continuing my teaching for undergraduate and graduate level students in our professional education programs.
-I am currently living in Santa Fe NM, traveling to Arizona regulary for this position and will move into an Associate Faculty position for the 2018-2019 school year.
+This school year, after supporting the hire for Dr. Centae Richards as Professional Preparation Director and Department chair, I have taken on the School Guidance Counseling Program Coordinator position.
+I am currently living in Santa Fe NM, traveling to Arizona regularly in my positions of Associate Faculty and SGC Coordinator.

 Three key aspects of my life are: building communities of learning through the process of Tribes, facilitating mindful professional learning communities with colleagues, and being available for mentoring and coaching for students, colleagues and clients.
 My 25 years of Tribes experience includes: 4 years as a 5th grade Tribes-based classroom teacher, 10 years as a Tribes-based administrator (with a new school start-up focused on Tribes), 11 years as a trainer, 7 years imbedding Tribes in Teacher Ed and Administrator Ed courses, 6 years as a Tribes System consultant (including a Tribes training for Parents), one article for the High School book, and one dissertation based on my Tribes-based school.